Double Take

 Chris nodded.

-Chris shrugged, "I don’t, but think maybe Ezra does."
+Chris shrugged, "I don't, but I think maybe Ezra does."

-Chris explained about Seth, his odd behaviour, Ezra’s strange reaction to the man and showed him the letter.
+Chris explained about Seth, his odd behaviour and Ezra's strange reaction to the man.
+He also showed Josiah the letter.

-"I doubt it; I think he dropped it when he was pulling away from Dane."
+"I doubt it; he dropped it when he was pulling away from Dane."

 Josiah was about to respond when they both heard gunfire from the saloon.
-Glancing at each other they raced off to the saloon.
+With a brief glance at each other they set off.

-Ezra was having the worst night of his life, that didn’t involve jail.
-He had hardly eaten and had too much to drink.
+Ezra was having the worst evening of his life, that didn't involve jail and even then he was sure things would have gone better.
+He had hardly eaten and had drink more than he usually did.
 He was playing his fourth game of poker and was losing more than he wanted and more than he normally allowed but so far it had kept Dane happy and that was all that counted.
-In addition to Ezra and Dane was a third man, James, who had joined them two rounds ago apparently hoping that Ezra’s seeming bad luck would allow him to recoup yesterdays losses from his games with the gambler.
+In addition to Ezra and Dane was a third man, James, who had joined them two rounds ago apparently hoping that Ezra's bad luck would allow him to recoup some of yesterday's losses.

-Ezra couldn’t help remembering a similar situation involving Dane, a stranger and him that had occurred some twelve years ago.
+Ezra couldn't help remembering a similar situation involving Dane, himself and a stranger that had occurred some twelve years ago.

 Seth lost.
-He sat staring at the table for a full minute and when he looked up his right eye was staring forward but his left eye was squinting and seemed to look off to one side.
-Ezra had noticed it earlier and as the evening progressed whenever Seth got mad.
-He had found it slightly amusing at first but as the evening and Seth’s losing streak continued Ezra began to find it more and more disconcerting.
-Seth suddenly pulled out his gun and started shooting at random around the room.
-He killed the player sitting to Ezra’s left, the bartender and wounded four others before he was subdued and arrested.
+He sat staring at the table for a full minute and when he looked up his right eye was staring forward but his left eye was looking off to one side.
+Ezra had noticed earlier that it happened when Seth got mad or irritated.
+He had found it slightly amusing at first but as the evening and Seth's losing streak continued Ezra began to find it more and more disconcerting.
+Seth suddenly pulled out his gun and started shooting randomly around the room.
+He killed the player sitting to Ezra's left, the bartender and wounded four others before he was subdued and arrested.
 Ezra had fled town that very night but had heard talk in a nearby town that Seth Dane had soon after been tried and found guilty.
-With two deaths by his hand, Ezra assumed that the man had been hung.
-After that he put the entire incident out of his mind and never gave it a second thought until he got Seth letter this morning.
+With two deaths by his hand, Ezra had assumed that the man had been hanged.
+After that he put the entire incident out of his mind and never gave it a second thought until he got Seth letter that morning.

 "Did."